SarahAssaad/ELSA_HCAP_Number_Series/README.md

 * The standard error (summary variable)

 **Repository files (attached)**
-* The Excel files include details about the raw data variables, labels, and coding.
+* The Excel files include details about the raw data variables, labels, and coding (value labels).
 * The Stata code files include data management steps and derivation steps of the intermediate and summary variables.

 Below is a summary table with the file names: